dbt-labs/docs.getdbt.com/website/docs/faqs/seeds/load-raw-data-with-seed.md

 ---
 title: Can I use seeds to load raw data?
-Description: “Use seeds to load business specific logic”
+Description: "Use seeds to load business specific logic"
-sidebar_label: ‘Seed data files requirements’
+sidebar_label: 'Seed data files requirements'
 id: load-raw-data-with-seed

 ---